 Less Stuffing, More Satisfaction: The moment we put away the screens (phones, TVs, videos, laptops, etc), the less we are distracted.
 And the fewer distractions we have, the more our soul gains strength.
 Centering ourselves in the moment and reducing diversions, unifies our true self which is miraculously healing and calming.

 Stillness Improves Intuition: As mentioned, having quiet time alone is an excellent way to boost intuition.
 It’s also a great way to crank up the volume on your inner voice.
 This, in turn, allows you to hear deeper wisdom more clearly.
 Meditation is a great way to do this – but if you’re not into meditation, that’s okay.
-Spending time in Nature, tending to houseplants, reading a book, loving on your dogs or cats, taking a nap, enjoying a hobby – these are all opportunities to be mindful.
+Reading a book, spending time in Nature, tending to houseplants, loving on your dogs or cats, taking a nap, enjoying a hobby – these are all opportunities to be mindful.
 These and other activities are active meditations and have remarkable healing powers for the mind, body, and soul.

 Serenity Through Solitude: I’ll be the first to admit that sometimes solitude can get a wee bit maddening.
 Heck, we all got a bellyful of isolation with the whole coronavirus mess.
 However, whether by choice or by edict, solitude is a gateway for serenity – if approached thoughtfully and purposefully.
 If you think of silence and solitude as a living entity, give it a hug, love it, embrace it, listen to it.
 When you do, you will see you are giving yourself a hug.
 Solitude is one of the best ways to discover self-love, which can lead to intense serenity and inner peace.